kozyilmaz/tools/README.md

 # GNU Tools for macOS/Linux

-This repository builds most used GNU tools for macOS and Linux
+This repository builds most used GNU tools for macOS and Linux from scratch without requiring any dependencies
+Optionally, it can be used to compile static libraries of commonly used GNU packages and create development SDK's for various architectures like Linux, macOS, iOS (`x86_64` and `ios64`), Android (`arm64-v8a`) and Windows (`mingw-64`)
-No additional dependency required except Xcode Command Line Tools for macOS
+No additional dependency required except Xcode Command Line Tools for macOS and compiler suites for respective platforms
-All build tools are compiled from scratch with native macOS `clang` and Linux `gcc`
+All build tools are compiled from scratch with native macOS `clang` and *nix `gcc`

 ### Available Tools
 ```